arpan65/MS-Insurance-ChatBot/README.md

-﻿# Prompt users for input
+﻿# Custom Prompt Insurance Chatbot based on Microsoft Boat Framework

-This sample demonstrates how to create your own prompts with an ASP.Net Core 2 bot.
+This sample demonstrates how to create your own prompts with an Microsoft bot.
 The bot maintains conversation state to track and direct the conversation and ask the user questions.
 The bot maintains user state to track the user's answers.